 Be careful when you load and print properties directly from the node object.
 Should an untrusted user be able to create nodes that are directly printed in the theme they have the ability to carry out a Cross Site Scripting attack since node values are raw and have not been run through check_plain() or any of Drupal's other sanitization and filtering functions.
 Here's also a video and explanation of XSS http://drupalscout.com/knowledge-base/introduction-cross-site-scripting-xss-and-drupal

-In reply to by ben (not verified)
+In reply to Watch out for XSS by ben (not verified)

 Thanks for your valuable